IngerMathilde/legalPsych/README.md

 data.ch <- subset(metamemoryCA, ChoiceChooser == "Chooser")
 ```

-To compare multiple metamemory components simultaneously, the variable names of the metamemory components need to be defined as a vector in the `var` variable.
-The `var.level` argument makes it possible to compare high with low metamemory raters, while disregarding medium raters.
-Also to change the dataset variable names (e.g., `Rater.EMS.Eyewitness.Ability` to a name that is more "plot-friendly" (e.g., `EMS Eyewitness Ability`), you can declare new names through the `var.name` argument.
+It is often that case calibration is compared between different groups (e.g., presence of weapon vs absence of weapon, or intoxicated witnesses vs sober witnesses).
+To compare different groups the names of the variables need to be defined as a vector in the `var` variable.
+In this example we are comparing calibration for individuals with high or low scores in self-rated face recognition ability and eyewitness memory ability.The `var.level` argument makes it possible to compare high with low metamemory raters, while disregarding medium raters.
+To change how the variable names appear in the plots you can use the var.name argument.
+In this example the variable name in our dataset is `Rater.EMS.Relative.Face.Recognition`, but we want to plot it as EMS Relative Face Recognition.

 ``` r
 ch.raters <- CA.rel(data = data.ch, confidence = "Confidence", correct = "ChoiceCorrect", test = "CAL",